d-prieto/2025IBComputerScienceCaseStudy/definitions.md

 5. Omnibus Rule – Expands HIPAA’s reach by holding business associates (e.g., third-party vendors) accountable for compliance.

 <br> For RAKT's chatbot, HIPAA compliance means:

-1. Implementing data encryption to protect PHI during storage and transmission.
+1. Encrypt all customer data to prevent leaks or breaches.
-2. Using access control mechanisms to restrict data access to authorized personnel.
+2. Restrict access so that only authorized personnel can retrieve sensitive information.
-3. Ensuring audit trails and monitoring systems to track who accessed or modified PHI.
+3. Audit chatbot interactions to track potential misuse of personal data.
-4. Minimizing data collection to only what is necessary for the chatbot's functionality.
+4. Minimize data collection, only storing what is necessary for claims processing.
-5. Applying anonymization techniques to reduce the risk of identifiable information exposure.
+5. Anonymize data when using it for training to avoid exposing customer identities.

 <br> Failure to comply with HIPAA can lead to severe legal consequences, hefty fines, and reputational damage.
 Thus, integrating HIPAA-compliant AI governance is essential for maintaining user trust and ethical AI deployment in the insurance industry.